Skip to content

 6. Post-stop protocol.
 After taking a stop, walk away from the screen for 5 minutes.
 Not 30 seconds.
 Five full minutes.
 This interrupts the revenge-trade impulse.
 Set a timer.
 Don't come back until it goes off.
 The market will be there when you return.
 Your capital might not be if you trade on tilt.

 7. Track your discipline, not your P&L. In your journal, score each trade 1-10 on execution quality — independent of whether it won or lost.
 A losing trade with perfect discipline scores a 10.
 A winning trade where you moved your stop scores a 3.
-Over time, your discipline score is a better predictor of long-term profitability than your daily P&L.
+Over time, your discipline score is a better predictor of long-term consistency than your daily P&L.

 The Identity Shift